DMI

 Informing evidence-based nutrition messaging

-Haninaja will take place in four regions in Southern Madagascar: Anosy, Androy, Atsimo-Andrefana and Atsimo-Atsinanana.
+Haninaja covers four regions in Southern Madagascar: Anosy, Androy, Atsimo-Andrefana and Atsimo-Atsinanana.
 These regions are amongst the hardest hit by malnutrition in the country.

 To help inform our SBC campaign, we conducted extensive formative research via discussion groups and interviews with key audience community members in the Southern region of Madagascar.
 The barriers to good nutrition are almost entirely structural: climate, drought, and the cost of living.
 There were, however, important gaps in knowledge as to what constitutes an “optimal diet”, for example which complementary foods are most appropriate for infants.
 In addition, strong gender norms influence the distribution of food within households.